 If you show symptoms of panic disorder, you can act now.
 Advice on maintaining good mental health will help you change certain lifestyle habits.
-These changes will not heal you, but they can help you eliminate factors that worsen or maintain your panic disorder.
+These changes will help you eliminate factors that worsen or maintain your condition.

-If you have a panic attack, the best thing to do is to stay put and try to remain calm by breathing slowly until the panic stops.
+If you have a panic attack, the best thing to do is to stay put and breath slowly until the panic stops.

 Avoiding public places does not prevent panic attacks.
 On the contrary, it can strengthen your attacks and cause you to isolate yourself.
-Keep in mind that even the most unpleasant and intense panic attacks have never killed anyone.
+Keep in mind that even the most unpleasant and intense panic attacks only last a few minutes and have never killed anyone.

-Panic disorder has no clear identified cause.
-It is a combination of several factors which result in the onset of symptoms of the disorder.
-These factors can be biological, hereditary or environmental.
+Panic disorder has no single cause.
+A combination of several factors results in the onset of the disorder.
+These factors can be biological, hereditary, individual or environmental.
 See the anxiety disorder information page to learn more about the risk factors of anxiety disorders.

-Panic disorder affects women a lot more often than men.
+Panic disorder affects women more often than men.